muhammad-usama-sardar/risks-of-mlkem/draft-usama-tls-risks-of-mlkem.md

 * **malformed or missing shares**: The negotiated group is a hybrid group, but one component of the peer key share is missing, malformed, or associated with a different group.
-* The ECDHE and KEM values are individually well-formed, but assembled from different handshakes, transcript contexts, or negotiated groups.
+* **mixed transcript context**: The ECDHE and KEM values are individually well-formed, but assembled from different handshakes, transcript contexts, or negotiated groups.
 * A peer attempts to continue the handshake as standalone ECDHE or standalone ML-KEM after a hybrid group was negotiated.